Reliable Zero-Shot Classification with the Trustworthy Language Model

 Let’s initalize a TLM

-Next, let’s define a prompt template to instruct the TLM on how to classify each document’s text.
+Next, let’s define a prompt template to instruct TLM on how to classify each document.
 Write your prompt just as you would with any other LLM when adapting it for zero-shot classification.
 A good prompt template might contain all the possible categories a document can be classified as, as well as formatting instructions for the LLM response.
 Of course the text of the document is crucial.

 'You are an expert Legal Document Auditor.
 Classify the following document into a single category that best represents it.
 The categories are: {categories}.
 In your response, first provide a brief explanation as to why the document belongs to a specific category and then on a new line write "Category: <category document belongs to>". \nDocument: {document}'